NicholasMoser/gnt4.online/docs/scon4_all_changes.md

   - Given more float
   - Is super cancellable
 - 5A~A is -1 (from -7) (5A is now +7 on hit)
+- 2A
+  - Does activated 4A
+  - Adjustments to size, duration, and hitbox
 - 6B low crushes
+- 6A
+  - Given more float
+  - Super cancellable
+- 4A window improved
+- Act4A goes into RA
+- 8B lifts on block
+- 8B(B) has more lift
+- 8B(A) added
 - 8A
   - Has slightly more vertical range on the bottom
   - Hitbox appears 1 frame earlier
   - Disappears 1 frame earlier
   - On hit will "face" the opponent
-- 8B lifts on block
-- 8B(B) has more lift
-- 8B(A) added
-- 6A
-  - Given more float
-  - Super cancellable
-- 4A window improved
-- Act4A goes into RA
-- 2A
-  - Does activated 4A
-  - Adjustments to size, duration, and hitbox
 - 8A(A)
   - Does slightly more damage
   - Doesn't bounce
-- RA
-  - Ends 4 frames sooner
-  - Has three grabbable frames at the beginning
 - 5X
   - Requires 75%
   - Third to last hit staggers